 Similarly, we can show that lending to a company is a means of investing in its assets at no risk.
 The lender sells the shareholders a put option at a strike price that is equal to the debt to be repaid.

-Using this options-based approach we can break down the value of equity into intrinsic value and time value.
-Intrinsic value is the difference between the present value of capital employed and the debt to be repaid upon maturity.
+Using this options-based approach, we can break down the value of equity into intrinsic value and time value.
+Intrinsic value is the difference between the present value of operating assets and the debt to be repaid upon maturity.
 Time value is the hope that when the debt matures, enterprise value will have risen to exceed the amount of the debt to be repaid.

 This leads to a better understanding of the impact of certain decisions on the financial situation of creditors and shareholders:

-- a dividend payout financed by the sale of assets will increase creditors' risk, reduce the value of the debt owed to them, and at the same time increase the value of shareholders' equity;
+- a dividend payout financed by the sale of assets or a debt increase will increase creditors’ risk, reduce the value of the debt owed to them and, at the same time, increase the value of shareholders’ equity;

 - investing in high-risk projects (but for which the net value at the required rate of return is nil) does not result in an immediate change in enterprise value, but increases creditors’ risk, reduces the value of debt and increases the value of shareholders’ equity by the same amount;

 - by financing its own investments (or carrying out a capital increase), the company increases enterprise value by this amount (if the return on the investment is equal to the required rate of return).
 Part of this additional value will go to the creditors, whose risk is reduced, to the detriment of shareholders, as the overall value of their shares will not rise by the amount of the funds invested or the capital increase.